benwainwright/typescript/typescript.md

 A really good example of the problem described in this section can be found in the presentation layer.
 Presentation Layer "middleware" modules are passed in a `context` object, which the middleware is expected to then mutate in order to compose the page.
 Finding out what properties are available to mutate is guesswork - you have to read other middleware, or read the code that renders the page based on this context object.

-So you would define this object as having an **explicit type**.
+If you were using TypeScript you would define this object as having an **explicit type**.
 This would now mean your editor will autosuggest absolutely everything that is a available, and you could press F12 within VS Code to jump to that type in order to read it.

 The TL;DR of this section is that TypeScript ensures that each data object has a **single source of truth to help a developer understand its shape**.